by Tony Attwood

 Here is how the table looked at the end of the year…

 In the 1930s January 1 in England was a regular working day, not a public holiday, and the news on the day showed how desperate the economic situation was.
-With the miners in Scotland already out, the news of the day was that 150,000 coal miners went on strike in South Wales as well.
+With the miners in Scotland already out, the latest news was that 150,000 coal miners were on strike in South Wales as well.

 On Saturday 3 January Arsenal were scheduled to play at Leeds, on a day on which there was a full schedule of first division games.
 However the match did not happen and was in fact played as a midweek game on March 11.

 Quite why the match was postponed I am not sure.
 On 1 January Leeds played Manchester Utd away (in front of just 9,875), but they like Arsenal now had no other game until 10 January.
 It is of course possible that the ground was considered unfit, although I can find no mention of particularly bad weather, and every other match went ahead, including nearby Bradford City v Barnsley.

 Indeed the only possible reason I can find in the news reports is that on 3 January there was a terrible rail accident on the lines of the London, Midland and Scottish Railway in which 3 people died and 35 were seriously injured near Carlisle.
 Now, I do realise that Carlisle is not on the journey between London and Leeds, but it is just possible that the accident had a knock on effect of disrupting the railway system and perhaps causing a delay in the train carrying the Arsenal men to Leeds.
 It’s a long shot, but I can’t find any other reason.
 If you know one please do say.